 Urogynecology is a specialized field of medicine that treats urinary and reproductive system ailments in women.
 Urogynecologists are specifically trained to treat conditions that affect the pelvic floor.

 The pelvic floor is made up of muscles and connective tissues that work together to provide structural support to the pelvic organs.
 A healthy pelvic floor keeps everything where it should be!
-Unfortunately, pelvic floor dysfunction is common and can lead to conditions such as incontinence, difficulty urinating or defecating and pelvic organ prolapse.
+Unfortunately, pelvic floor dysfunction is common and can lead to conditions such as incontinence, difficulty urinating or defecating, pelvic organ prolapse or pain.
 (1)

 Your anatomy is just as complex and unique as you are.
 If you’re suffering from the consequences of a compromised pelvic floor, you deserve an experienced and compassionate expert to guide you through restoring these essential functions, as well as your comfort and confidence.
 At Swan Medical, Dr. Peter Castillo is committed to offering a kind, welcoming environment and effective solutions to treat these conditions and symptoms.
 To get started contact our Los Gatos offices by calling (925) 905-9922, or filling out a simple online form at your convenience.